snl-dakota/dakota/docs/user/compiling/devenv.rst

    <https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html>`_.
 The
    above configuration produces a compatible Boost build.

-   Alternately, one might be able to explicitly turning it off by adding ``-D_GLIBCXX_USE_CXX11_ABI=0`` to ``CMAKE_CXX_FLAGS``; CMake is smart enough to pass that option to the compiler only once, with it set to 0.
-Which of these is the best approach, building with the define turned on or off, is unclear.
+   Alternately, one might be able to explicitly disable this by adding ``-D_GLIBCXX_USE_CXX11_ABI=0`` to ``CMAKE_CXX_FLAGS``; CMake is smart enough to pass that option to the compiler only once, with it set to 0.
+Which of these is the best approach, building with the define turned on or off, is currently unclear.
 Things just need to be consistent.

 **Verified on OS X 10.12:** All homebrew approach.